-Southwark is in the middle of the largest grave excavation and 'reuse' project in UK history without the required Public Consultation of families, residents and faith groups.
+Southwark is in the middle of the largest grave excavation ('reuse') project in UK history - without Public Consultation of families, residents or faith groups.

 The Camberwell Cemeteries are full.
-In 2007, burial laws changed to allow graves over 75 years old be dug up for resale.
+In 2007, laws changed allowing graves over 75 years old be dug up for resale.